devpcrd/Config/README.md

-- 👋 Hi, I’m @ebubechukwu-okeke
+- 👋 Hi, I’m PCRepairDoctor
 - 👀 I’m interested in Cyber Security
 - 🌱 I’m currently learning Mobile Web Development
 - 💞️ I’m looking to collaborate on many Open Source Projects
-- 📫 How to reach me https://bio.link/pcrd | pcrd | devpcrd
+- 📫 How to reach me https://bio.link/pcrd | @pcrd | @devpcrd

 <!---
 ebubechukwu-okeke/ebubechukwu-okeke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.